Pursuing Equity for

 In foster care, they are safe from physical harm and dangerous neglect, but they are far from out of the woods socially, emotionally and academically.
 This is where Treehouse steps in, providing access to the academic and essential supports they equally deserve to be successful in school and in life.

-After immigrating to the US during her senior year of high school, Mary has come to the Treehouse Learning Center (TLC) every day after school.
-There, she gets extra help on her school assignments and attends Workshops with the TLC staff.
-Once a month, The Junior League sends volunteers to the TLC to host Girls Group, a special time for Treehouse girls to connect with their friends, have fun, and learn new skills.
+Once a month, The Junior League sends volunteers to Treehouse to host Girls Group, a special time for Treehouse girls to connect with their friends, have fun, and learn new skills.

-Mary decided to try out her first Girls Group when the Junior League hosting a Zumba workshop.
+Shortly after immigrating to the United States, Treehouse youth Mary decided to try out her first Girls Group when the Junior League hosting a Zumba workshop.
 She wanted to participate, but didn’t know anyone.
 Many of the girls already had friends they knew, and she found it hard to connect with the girls in the room.
 The volunteers immediately recognized her nervous look, and came to the rescue.
 They introduced themselves, helped her find a table, and got her talking to some of the other girls.
-By the time the Zumba instruction began, she felt confident enough to join in.
+By the time the Zumba instruction began, Mary felt confident enough to join in.
 By the end of the evening, she was right up front with the instructor, doing all the moves!

-Just having someone to give some support and encouragement can make all the difference.
+Having the Junior League ladies give some support and encouragement made all the difference.
 Since that first experience, Mary has attended every Girls Group, and jumps right into whatever activity is going on.
 She even joined the YMCA to take Zumba classes every Friday after school.
-Thanks to the wonderful volunteers from The Junior League, Mary is making friends, having new experiences, and growing into a confident and competent dancer!
+Thanks to the wonderful volunteers from The Junior League, Mary is making friends, having new experiences, and growing into a confident dancer!

 Tuesday nights have become livelier since Junior joined the Wearhouse volunteer team in February of 2013.
 When the store is open for shoppers, Junior loves being able to connect with foster youth and families while working at the checkout station.
 He has good energy and a great attitude, and is always looking for opportunities to make a new friend.
 Some nights he might even give you a lesson in Zumba!